jadonmmiller/UltimateDuetMenuSystem/README.md

 # Ultimate Duet Menu System
 ## An attempt to make the best set of menu files for a 12864 display.
- There are a few menu sets available for a Duet with a connected 12864 "dumb" display, but many of them suffer from depreciated commands, bad coding practices, and simply a lack of functionality!
+ There are a few menu sets available for a Duet with a connected 12864 display, but many of them suffer from depreciated commands, bad coding practices, or simply a lack of functionality!

- Therefore, I attempted to make an "ultimate" menu system that be used to completely control the printer in an event of a network outage or some similar problem.
+ Therefore, I attempted to make an "ultimate" menu system that can be used to completely control the printer in an event of a network outage or some similar problem.
 As a print farm owner, my printers can't quit when the wifi has a glitch!